alphagov/govuk-design-system/src/patterns/cookies-page/index.md

 The result of your audit will guide your cookie policy and how the service should use a cookies page and cookie banner.

-The [cookie banner component](/components/cookie-banner/) shows several options for using a cookie banner for services that:
+The [Cookie banner component](/components/cookie-banner/) shows several options for using a cookie banner for services that:

 - only set essential cookies
 - sets non-essential cookies on the server - including services that also set non-essential cookies on the client